Blog Post Formatting: How to Structure a Blog Post For SEO

 This post is full of subheadings.
 You've pulled value from it immediately, right?
 Many people can skim the table of contents and get everything they need.

-Blogging With Subheadings and Headings
+Blogging With Subheadings And Headings

 While that may decline my time-on-site and call-to-action viability, it makes people more satisfied with my content, which helps keep them coming back.
 Use headings and subheadings; they are great for organization and for sharing up-front value.